webbi849/crackNT/README.md

 2- now in the window write "python crackNT.py"

-3- enter your hash (needs to be NT)
+3- enter your hash (needs to be NTLM)

 4- enter your wordlist/password list